Toyota 1600GT (1967)

 All things considered, the GT4 is best suited for everyday use around town, while the GT5 is best suited to hot-blooded driving enthusiasts.

 The handling is surprisingly good, especially when you remember that it is basically the same suspension as the Corona.
-The steering, with 3.75 turns from lock to lock, is the same as the Corona, so it keeps the driver’s arms a little busy in tight corners, and there is about 5cm of free play at the steering wheel rim when going straight, but once you get used to having to turn the steering wheel a little too much into corners at first, it responds surprisingly well.
-It can even be called precise, and the ease of steering force is unparalleled except when parking.
+The steering, with 3.75 turns from lock to lock, is the same as the Corona, so it keeps the driver’s hands a little busy in tight corners, and there is about 5cm of free play at the steering wheel rim when going straight, but once you get used to having to turn the steering wheel that little bit extra when entering corners, it responds surprisingly well.
+It can even be called precise, and the steering is exceptionally light except when parking.

-In order to compensate for the weight distribution of 54%/46% even with two people on board, the tire pressure is specified at 1.9kg/1.7kg (for up to 175km/h), but even so the handling is biased quite heavily towards understeer.
-Since the body roll is not felt much, at least by the driver, it is easy to enter a corner at a speed higher than the car’s actual ability (and the driver’s skill in handling it).
-The limit of cornering speed seems to be more than 30% higher than the 1600S, but all four wheels tend to slide out at once when the limit is reached.
+In order to compensate for the front-heavy weight distribution of 54%/46%, even with two people on board, the tire pressure is specified at 1.9kg/1.7kg (for up to 175km/h), but even so the handling is biased quite heavily towards understeer.
+Since the body roll is not felt much, at least by the driver, it is easy to enter a corner at speeds too high for the car’s actual capabilities (not to mention the driver’s).
+The 1600GT seems to reach its cornering limits at speeds more than 30% higher than the 1600S, but once it does, all four wheels tend to let go at once.

-We have not yet been able to form an accurate judgment on the 1600GT’s brakes.
-The GT5 had very strong stopping power with light pedal pressure from low speeds to high speeds of over 150km/h, and the posture was stable, so we all agreed that we had never experienced such excellent brakes.
+We have not yet been able to come to a conclusion on the 1600GT’s brakes.
+The GT5 test car had very strong stopping power, requiring only light pedal pressure from low speeds up to high speeds of over 150km/h, and its posture in hard stops was stable, so we all agreed that they were among the best brakes we had ever experienced.
 However, our confidence was greatly shaken by the GT4 we tested later.
-The braking power itself of the GT4 was just as strong, and for example, the time from 0 to 100km/h to a complete stop was 16.9 seconds.
-However, if you do this two or three times in a row, the brakes will fade immediately, the braking distance will increase, and the braking force will become heavier, and it takes a few minutes of rest for the brakes to return to their previous state.
-We tried going up and down a mountain road with a series of gentle corners at 70 to 90km/h, repeatedly braking suddenly, and here too we experienced fade.
-On the way downhill, the left rear wheel locked up and the car became unstable, even though the rear wheel circuit has a proportioning control valve.
-Our vague impression is that the brake pad materials used in the GT4 and GT5 test cars were different.
+The braking power itself felt just as strong in the GT4, and as an example, the time from 0 to 100km/h to a complete stop was just 16.9 seconds.
+However, if we did this two or three times in a row, the brakes immediately faded, the stopping distances increased, the pedal force became heavier, and it took several minutes of rest for the brakes to return to their previous state.
+We tried going up and down a mountain road with a series of gentle corners at 70 to 90km/h, repeatedly braking hard, and here too we experienced fade.
+On the way downhill, the left rear wheel locked up and made the car unstable, even though the rear wheel circuit has a proportioning control valve.
+We suspect that the GT4 and GT5 test cars used different brake pad materials.

 Finally, regarding fuel economy, accurate measurements could only be taken for the GT5, but the average fuel economy over 282km of driving in Tokyo and on the Third Keihin National Highway was 6.4km/l.
-The GT4’s carburetor setting seemed to be too rich, but a rough measurement suggested its fuel consumption was about 5km/l.
+The GT4’s carburetor setting seemed to be overly rich, and a rough measurement suggested its fuel consumption was about 5km/l.